-If you’re considering become a pilot, cost is likely one of your biggest concerns.
-Every flight student is worried about how much their training will cost.
+If you’re considering becoming a pilot, the cost is likely one of your biggest concerns.
+Every flight student is worried about how much their pilot license will cost.

 Most pilots are familiar with the old saying, “An airplane is a hole on the tarmac that you throw money into.”
 It’s true for airplane owners, who receive frequent invoices from their favorite mechanic.
 But it’s also valid for student pilots, who are paying for both an expensive airplane and a professional flight instructor.

-How much does it cost to become a pilot, you ask?
+How much does it cost to get a pilot’s license, you ask?
 It depends.
 There are many different licenses and approaches to aviation that you can take.

 For private flying, you might just want a sport or private pilot license.
 If you are looking to make a career out of it, you need to start at the private certificate and work your way through the instrument rating and commercial license.

 All flight training follows a similar structure.
 Flight schools provide applicants with a rough estimate of their total costs, but every student’s final number will differ.
 Along the way, students pay for the following costs.

 Cost of Flight Training Supplies

 Every course will require new textbooks, charts, and supplies.
 When you first start, you’ll need to buy some pilot gear, but that should last you for many years to come.
 This includes items like a headset, kneeboard, flight computer, pilot bag, and fuel tester.